-This edition was published by Running Press, Running Press Kids on April 26, 2011 in paperback and has 430 pages.
+This anthology, romance, steampunk is a paperback edition that was published by Running Press, Running Press Kids on April 26, 2011 and has 430 pages.

 A steampunk anthology of 13 short stories for young adults with a main theme of romance…in some way, shape, or form.
 The depth of the steampunk varies from story to story but there’s a gear pretty much everywhere.